COVID-19 Travel Information (Updated November 23, 2020)

 Are restaurants/retail open?

-Restaurants: For departing flights, the full-service Tim Hortons located post-security is open.
+Restaurants: The full-service Tim Hortons located post-security is open for all departing flights and the Skyway Grill is also open for lunch on weekdays.
 There are also a variety of vending machines located throughout the terminal.
-For arriving flights, the RA News / Tim Hortons Express is open for take-out for most arriving flights.
+For arriving flights, the RA News / Tim Hortons Express is open for most arriving flights.

 Hours may vary depending on flight schedules.